 Dell, meanwhile, has about $12 billion of debt, and last month announced a heavily-financed $125 billion plan to expand in China, which includes a joint venture with local firm Kingsoft.

-One year ago, it emerged that EMC and HP had attempted to construct a merger, but talks broke down.
+One year ago, it emerged that EMC and HP had attempted to merge, but talks broke down.